 Are you dreaming of moving to the Lone Star State?
 Texas is one of the most affordable states in the country, with living expenses 7 percent cheaper than the national average.
 But what does that mean for you?
 In this article, an expert will guide you through the cost of living in Texas, from housing to transportation and childcare.
-The cost of living is a benchmark that allows you to easily compare how expensive it is to live in one place with respect to another.
-While you'll pay more to live in urban areas, the cost of living in major cities such as Austin and Houston is still 2 to 3% lower than the U.S. average.
-UU.
+The cost of living is a benchmark that allows you to compare how expensive it is to live in one place with respect to another.
+In Texas, the cost of living in major cities such as Austin and Houston is still 2 to 3% lower than the U.

 When it comes to transportation costs, Texas is at the center of the list: it's not the most expensive place to own a car, but it's not the cheapest either.
 Transportation can be expensive and, unfortunately, it will be more expensive than the national average in Texas; however, you will continue to save compared to New York and California, which are more than 30 percent higher than the national average.
 If you want to live comfortably in the Lone Star State, first make sure you can afford your biggest expenses, namely, housing costs.
 If you decide to move to Texas from New York State or California, you'll save 26.6 to 56 percent on your total expenses.